Farmer Laughs In HOA’s Face And Tells Them To Get Lost

 Fewer generational farms exist across the USA, so, this family is one of the lucky few

-Farmers are the essentials workers in our society; they literally provide food for us to buy and consume.
+Farmers are the essential workers in our society; they literally provide food for us to buy and consume.
 So, instead of harassing them, shouldn’t we champion their work?
-Interestingly, the HOAs hopes that the OP would sell their farm aren’t so far fetched, as more and more farmers actually do go out of business.
+Interestingly, the HOA’s hopes that the OP would sell their farm aren’t so far-fetched, as more and more farmers actually do go out of business.

 ADVERTISEMENT